 - Do “gymnastics” in the house (e.g. leg kicks, tumbles)

 Above all, I try to instill the habit of finding joy in being active.
-Up until I was about 10 years old, I had a pretty active childhood: I played in the backyard, I romped around with my cousins and rode my bicycle nearly every day.
-However, we moved to a new area quite different from what I was used to, and suddenly the active fun faded away in lieu of TV watching, junk-food eating and not nearly enough opportunities to be outdoors and play.
-It wasn’t until high school when I joined the dance team that I was able to regularly fit some exercise in on a near-daily basis.
+Up until I was about 10 years old, I had a pretty active childhood.
+I played in the backyard, I romped around with my cousins and rode my bicycle every day.

 As an adult, I appreciate exercise, even if it’s just to walk and get my muscles going and heart pumping.
-I’m nowhere near our girl Erika who can run everyday if she could, but I still want my toddler to enjoy the benefits of exercise while keeping the activities fun instead of a workout to be dreaded.
+I want my toddler to enjoy the benefits of exercise while keeping the activities fun.

 Perhaps the best way for a toddler to appreciate an active life is to set a healthy example.
 For some, that may be the sheer joy and pride in finishing a marathon.
 For myself, it could be relishing a nice walk out in the park.
-For others, playing a game of chase or soccer could be the pleasure kids will need to determine that being active is not only good for you, but can be enjoyable as well.
+And for others, playing a game of chase can convince kids that being active is healthy and enjoyable.

-How do you keep your kids active?
+What are your tips on how to keep a toddler active?
 What physical activities do you and your kids enjoy?